-The seal assembly is extremely important to the total, efficient operation of Wilfley A9 pumps.
-Its parts, gaskets and seals must be in good working order.
-Many times parts are replaced unnecessarily due to unfamiliarity with the assembly.
-The reverse is also true: parts that should be replaced are, at times, left in the assembly.
-For these reasons, we provide the service of rebuilding this assembly in our factory.
+The seal assembly is extremely important to the total, efficient operation of Wilfley A7/A9 pump.
+All parts, gaskets and seals must be in good working order.
+Many times, parts that should be replaced are left in service.
+Wilfley provides the service of rebuilding this assembly in our factory.

-Your Wilfley A9 pumps and seals may be returned to the factory, at any time, for complete overhaul and repair.
+Your Wilfley A7/A9 pumps and seals may be returned to the factory, at any time, for complete overhaul and repair.
 Each pump is completely disassembled and worn or inoperable parts are replaced.
 All rebuilt pumps are subjected to the same testing procedures as newly constructed units.
-We charge the standard price for parts and a minimal reassembly fee.